NoahSohn/Browser-Mask/README.md

-# I-am-Chrome
+# Browser Mask
-Allows you to toggle your user agent between Chrome and Firefox
+An extension for Firefox that swaps the user agent to allow sites to work best.